Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 - z_rot+ -
 - z_rot- *

-_3. **Reset** - This moves both arms back to their perpendicular starting point as selected after calibration
+_3. **Reset** - This moves both arms (or dominant arm) back to their perpendicular starting point as selected after calibration

 _4. **Hand-eye calibration** - Warning: The outcome of this process is not very accurate and by default the hand-eye calibration is already set.
 This mode only supports the right arm configuration assuming that is where the camera is attached.
 1. Put an [aruco marker](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/blob/main/vision_system_snakeraven/ArucoMarker1.png) in the camera field of view and keep it stationary